thisissoon/API-Specification/README.md

             }
         ],
     },
-    "_pagination": {
-        "total": 16,
+    "pages": 16,
-        "current": 1,
+    "currentPage": 1,
     "limit": 2,
-    },
     "shipped": 12,
     "processing": 20,
     "total": 32,
 }
 ```

 Here we can see the `_links` property contains our `next` link data.
-The `_emebdded` property
+The `_embedded` property
 contains an `orders` property which has our list of embedded objects.

-The `_pagination` object contains meta data about the currently paginated resource,
+The object contains meta data about the currently paginated resource:
-containing the following:

-* `total`: The total number of pages we have
+* `pages`: The total number of pages we have
-* `current`: The current page we are on
+* `currentPage`: The current page we are on
 * `limit`: The current number of objects returned by each page

 The other properties returned here (`shipping`, `processing`) are specific to this resources